Major maintenance definition

 Major maintenance means the adjustment, repair or replacement of a component or module that could affect the accuracy of a measurement.

-Major maintenance means labor, materials and other direct expenses for any overhaul of, or major maintenance procedure for, the Project which requires significant disassembly or shutdown of the Project, (a) in accordance with Prudent Utility Practices, (b) pursuant to manufacturers' requirements to avoid voiding any such manufacturer's warranty or (c) pursuant to any applicable Legal Requirement.
+Major maintenance means labor, materials and other direct expenses for any overhaul of, or major maintenance procedure for, the Projects which requires significant disassembly or shutdown of any of the Projects pursuant to manufacturers' guidelines or recommendations, engineering or operating considerations or the requirements of any applicable Legal Requirement, including, without limitation, fees payable under the Maintenance Contracts.

 Major maintenance means an expenditure for maintenance or repair that will result in extending the life of an asset for a period greater than one year.